drjoew/Computer_Deconstruction_Lab_Arduino_class/README.md

-# Computer_Deconstruction_Laboratory_Classes
+# Computer_Deconstruction_Laboratory_Arduino_class
-This is where the material for CDL classes will be stored
+This is where the material for CDL arduino class will be stored

 Coming soon a class on the Arduino